cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

     From {{ChaCha20Poly1305-MU}} Theorem 4.1:
       AEA <= PRF-advantage  +  v * 2^25 * (L'+1) / 2^t
     where t = 128.
-The CA part of this is only the PRF advantage, as in the proof of Theorem 4.1, the hops bounding G_3 only apply to the decryption oracle.
+The CA part of this is only the PRF advantage (against the ChaCha20 block function).
+As in the proof of Theorem 4.1, the hops bounding G_3 only apply to the decryption oracle.
     So CA beyond the PRF advantage is 0.
 (L' is in Poly1305 t bit blocks.)
 -->

 ### Confidentiality Limit